Sir Tommy

 Sir Tommy, also called Old Patience, is a patience or solitaire card game using a single pack of 52 playing cards.
 It is said to be the ancestor of all patiences, hence its alternative title.
 It is a half-open, planner type of patience game in the same family of card-building games as Calculation and Strategy.
 It is also known as Try Again and Numerica.
+Ednah Cheney (1869) calls it Solitaire and says "it is the simplest form of patience".

 Rules

 Cards are dealt one at a time.
 When an ace turns up, it forms a foundation which builds up to King regardless of suit.
 Four such foundations should be built.
 A card that cannot yet be placed on the foundation is placed onto one of four wastepiles; once placed, it cannot be moved, but the top card of each wastepile remains available to be placed on a foundation.

 The game is won if all cards are emptied from the wastepiles and built on the foundations.